 - Gin leaving with the pack in episode 8.
-Prior to this, he devastatingly says goodbye to his mother and a sleeping Daisuke, most likely believing he'll never see them again.
+Prior to this, he tearfully says goodbye to his mother and a sleeping Daisuke, believing he might never see them again.
 As a result of leaving everything he knew behind him, he lets out a tearful howl that echoes over the entire town as he runs away.

 - When Gin has successfully managed to recruit Benizakura, the latter proceeds to bark towards his owner's house to let him know of his departure.
 Just as he does however, the boy comes out with a bowl of food and, immediately realizing what's happening, falls to the ground in tears as he pleads for "Don" to stay.
 When Gin sees this, he recognizes the boy to look like Daisuke, and nearly starts crying as well while fond memories of his former owner pans through his mind.
 Benizakura himself sheds a tear towards the sobbing boy before turning around and leaving with Gin and Cross, while the boy's devastated calls echoes after them.
 The heartbreaking score accompanying the scene doesn't exactly help.

 - The boy would be considered Unintentionally Unsympathetic by some however, considering he put Benizakura into a bull-baiting ring, an abusive practice largely condemned as terribly inhumane by most developed countries.
 The real Tear Jerker might be what Benizakura had to go through to be considered worthy by humans.
 At least at the end of his life he had the freedom to give it to dogs that respected him and a cause he chose.